E-Delivery Program

 To submit specific questions about the program, please contact sustainablebreck@townofbreckenridge.com

-• To improve safety and guest experience in and around Breckenridge's Main Street and Riverwalk corridor
+Improve safety and the user experience in and around Breckenridge's Main Street and Riverwalk corridors.

-• To reduce idle times and vehicle miles travelled to improve local air quality
+Reduce idle times and vehicle miles travelled to improve local air quality and reduce GHG emissions.

 106West’s community electric vehicle delivery services are a first in the nation program.
 The program was adopted by the Town of Vail to increase the safety of pedestrians, improve the guest experience, and reduce environmental impacts caused by vehicular traffic in pedestrian mall areas.
 365 days a year, they receive and deliver all of the commercial food and beverage products, including alcohol, for Vail Village core.
 They work with over 50 vendors/distribution companies and service over 45 bars and restaurants.
 The program is efficient, coordinated, cost effective, and environmentally friendly.